HOTEL PENZANCE, CORNWALL

 ANY FOUR-LEGGED FRIENDS TO PLAY WITH?
 No, but you may well encounter other holidaying pups during your stay – and there are lots of local friends to make, too.

 WHERE’S GOOD FOR WALKIES?
 There are lots of lovely walks in and around Penzance.
 A stroll around the harbour makes for a nice little leg-stretch but if you want to go further afield, seek out the South West Coast Path.
 Originally created by coastguards, the Path runs for more than 630 miles and takes in Somerset, Dorset and Devon – but the Cornwall section is particularly picturesque.

 For great views of Mounts Bay, follow the Path along the seawall from Penzance to Marazion.
 On this easy two-mile walk, you will pass a beach as well as plenty of dog-friendly pubs, should you need to stop and refuel.

 Alternatively, head in the opposite direction to the cute fishing village of Mousehole, via Newlyn.
 Distance-wise, it is on a par with the Penzance to Marazion walk so if you’re feeling energetic, you could combine the two or save the walks for different days.

 WHAT ERNIE LOVED: The fuss from staff, exploring the gardens

 WHAT I LOVED: The location, the great views, the pool

 GET ON THE DOG AND BONE: Rooms at Hotel Penzance start from £89 per night, including breakfast.
-For more information or to book, click here or call (01736) 363117.
+For more information or to book, call 01736 363117 or visit the Hotel Penzance website.